Skip to Main Content

 Moroccan & Islamic Design Traditions

-Set decorators versed in Berber, Andalusian, Moorish, French colonial, and contemporary Moroccan styles.
-They understand zellij geometry, carved stucco, and the layered textile traditions that define Moroccan interiors.
+Set decorators versed in Berber, Andalusian, Moorish, French colonial, and modern Moroccan styles.
+They know zellij geometry, carved stucco, and the layered textile traditions that define Moroccan interiors.

 03.